 Except, of course, when they do.
 When the hard work pays off and people tell you how you just “came out of nowhere.”
 But by then, it’s too late.
 The myth is already born.

 Now, you have thousands of fans, and people tell you that, kid, you’re a natural.
 And of course, you agree with them, because it feels good.

 But you did not come out of nowhere.
 You came from the same place they did.
 You just didn’t stay there.
 You didn’t take a leap.
 You built a bridge.
 You put yourself in the right place at the right time and did the work.

 You didn’t wait for luck.
 You looked for it.
 You practiced and prepared for those opportunities.
 And when the time was right, you were ready to make the most of whatever chance you got.

 Of course, that took time.
 Maybe it’s still taking time.
 For now, you are patient, focusing on what you can control.
-It’s a slog, but a beautiful one and in the end will be worth it.
+It’s a slog, but a beautiful one.
+And in the end, it will be worth it.